Summary:

 This app scans for keywords in applications, rejecting the ones that don’t use the relevant keywords.

-• Be thorough.
-Employers outline the skills in the advert for a reason.
-So, ensure every listed skill and proficiencies is somewhere in your application.
+- Be thorough.
+Employers outline the skills they want in the job advert for a reason.
+So, ensure almost every listed skill and proficiencies is somewhere in your application.

 Applying For Every Job That Comes Your Way